alxm/faur/README.md

 [![Build Status](https://travis-ci.org/alxm/faur.svg?branch=master)](https://travis-ci.org/alxm/faur)

-*Faur* is a C framework I wrote for my video games.
-It runs natively on Linux and FreeBSD, and can be cross-compiled for Web, Windows, GP2X, Wiz, Caanoo, Open Pandora, and the Arduino-compatible Gamebuino META and Odroid-GO (early).
+*Faur* is a personal C framework I'm writing for my video games.

-Features include cross-platform graphics, sound, inputs, file I/O, state management, ECS model, and utilities to help with data, math, strings, time, and more.
+Features include 2D graphics, sound, inputs, state management, ECS model, and utilities to help with data, files, math, strings, time, and more.

+Faur builds natively on Linux, and can be [cross-compiled](#cross-compile-for-other-platforms) for Web, Windows, and a variety of embedded devices.

 ## Dependencies & Path Setup